Skip to content

 On first launch, you’ll be asked to set your language, date/time format, and number format, and agree to the Daedalus terms of service.
 Once you do, the wallet will take you to the dashboard and begin downloading and then synchronizing with the blockchain.

-This syncing is necessary to start using the wallet.
+Syncing is required to start using the wallet.
 You’ll need to be patient, especially the first time, which can take days.
 Meanwhile, the dashboard presents you with four options on first launch.

 1. Create a new wallet